 Commentators who are able to provide quality advice, analysis and opinion build a reputation as a credible leader or expert in their field of expertise.
 The stronger the individual’s reputation the greater the brand awareness for the company he or she represents.

 Free ‘earned’ publicity

-Being available to provide comment on a story, offer up an alternative angle or help a journalist explain a complex issue is an opportunity to appear in or be quoted in the media.
-The newspaper, television, radio or online coverage can be shared across your company or organisation’s social media channels and website to further engage with your target audience and build your brand.
+Being available to provide comment on a story, offer up an alternative angle or help a journalist explain a complex issue, is an opportunity to appear or be quoted in the media.
+The newspaper, television, radio or online coverage can be shared across your company’s or organisation’s social media channels and website to further engage with your target audience and build your brand.

 Research shows consumers want to know the people behind a brand and having a CEO or company expert featured on programs and in news stories helps achieve that.

-Establishing a person as a respected media commentator takes time and a simple way to begin is by writing and posting thought-leadership pieces on LinkedIn and offering opinion pieces to trade publications.
+Establishing a person as a respected media commentator takes time.
+A simple way to begin is by writing and posting thought-leadership pieces on LinkedIn and offering opinion pieces to trade publications.

-For CEOs or experts who are reluctant to do radio or television interviews, consider organising Media and Presentation Training and stay across the news of the day so that when big announcements that are relevant to your industry occur you can pro-actively contact the media to offer your views.
+Stay across the news of the day so that when big announcements occur, that are relevant to your industry, you can pro-actively contact the media to offer your views.